David Pascoe: Corruption probe

 Pascoe and SLED proceeded to thoroughly investigate two legislators who had served previously as House Majority Leaders, Representatives James "Jimmy" Merrill and Richard "Rick" Quinn Jr. Throughout the course of the grand jury investigation, Pascoe and his team discovered criminal conduct by other legislators as well as a political consulting firm associated with these legislators.
 Pascoe faced numerous challenges by targets of the investigation who sought to remove him, however, Pascoe prevailed in each courtroom battle.
 These discoveries, as well as other findings and conclusions, were summarized in a comprehensive grand jury report issued by the State Grand Jury on June 21, 2018.

 The investigation is often referred to as "Pascoe's corruption probe," though Pascoe has only referred to it as the "State Grand Jury's investigation".
 The investigation resulted in conviction and removal from office of some of South Carolina's most powerful legislators.
 It also held corporate entities accountable.
 The business at the center of the investigation is Richard Quinn and Associates and was at one time arguably the most powerful consulting company in the state.
 Many of the state's most powerful figures were once clients of RQA including Attorney General Alan Wilson.
-Due to its deep roots in South Carolina politics, the business became known as the "Quinndom."
 The corporation pleaded guilty to unlawful lobbying on December 13, 2017, and is believed to be the only conviction recorded for the offense in the state.

 In September 2018 Pascoe negotiated agreements with five of the state's most powerful corporations to settle potential criminal liability stemming from their dealings with Richard Quinn and Associates.
 The agreements, which were referred to as "corporate integrity agreements", were unprecedented in the state, however Pascoe argued that the agreements are a permissible use of his prosecutive authority.

 On June 21, 2018, the State Grand Jury issued a comprehensive report that detailed its findings and conclusions after two years of investigation.
 The issuance of reports discussing the investigative work of a grand jury is not common in South Carolina and subjects of the report attempted to block its public release.
 Pascoe sought, and ultimately won the approval of the presiding judge of the state grand jury to publicly release the document without redactions.
-The report detailed the manner in which the Quinndom profited from its significant political connections by receiving lucrative retainers from corporations interested in expanding their political influence.
+The report detailed the manner in which Quinn's consulting firm profited from its significant political connections by receiving lucrative retainers from corporations interested in expanding their political influence.
 The report also discussed the prevalence of undisclosed "dark money" spent by large corporations to influence elections and the problematic relationship between the Attorney General and the targets of the investigation.